7.1 Family Placement Statement of Purpose |

 Pre-Approval and Pre-Adoptive Placement

 Whilst being trained, prepared, assessed, approved, and matched with a child, and in the months following a child having been placed, a social worker is allocated to the family to provide dedicated support and guidance through the whole process right through to the Adoption Order being granted by the court.
+The Supervising Social Worker who has completed the assessment must prepare the applicants to attend panel and explain the panel process.

-5. Post-Adoption (and Post SGO) Support Services
+Post-Adoption (and Post SGO) Support Services

 Post-Adoption Training and Development